Have Camera Will Travel - Reviews & Tips HomepageHave Camera Will Travel - Reviews & Tips

 Really Right Stuff have a reputation for beautifully made gear, and the TFA-01 Ultra Pocket Pod is no exception.
 All of the parts fit together perfectly with no looseness or give that can lead to movement.

-After using the TFA-01 Ultra Pocket Pod for a while now with both DSLRs and mirrorless cameras, I love it.
-It obviously doesn’t give you the height you get with a regular travel tripod, so you’ll need to be shooting either at ground level or putting it on something else to get some height, but for sheer pack-and-go convenience it’s hard to beat.
+The Ultra Pocket Pod obviously doesn’t give you the height you get with a regular travel tripod, so it’s not a direct replacement for all situations.
+You’ll need to be shooting either at ground level or putting it on something else to get some height, but for sheer pack-and-go convenience, it’s hard to beat.
 It has quickly become a staple of my travel kit.
-I’ve found it to be a shot saver in a low-light pinch and stable enough for captures with anything from DSLRs to GoPros.
+I keep it stashed in one of the end pockets of my Think Tank Photo Retrospective 30, so it doesn’t displace anything else from my bag.
+But it’s always there when I need it.

 The Pocket ‘Pod is available in several configurations from legs alone to packages with RRS’s smallest, lightest ballhead, the BC-18, and the heavier-duty BH-25 Pro.